Fort Mackinac: War of 1812

-In June 1812, British Major-General Isaac Brock heard that America had declared war and sent a canoe party 1,200 mi to Fort St. Joseph, Ontario to confirm that a state of war existed.
+In June 1812, British Major-General Isaac Brock heard that America had declared war and sent a canoe party to Fort St. Joseph, Ontario to confirm that a state of war existed.
 This party returned with an order to attack Fort Mackinac, then known as Fort Michilimackinac.

 A minimal United States garrison of approximately sixty men under the command of Lieutenant Porter Hanks then manned Fort Mackinac.
 Although a diligent officer, Hanks had received no communication from his superiors for months.
 On the morning of July 17, 1812, a combined British and Native American force of seventy war canoes and ten bateaux under the command of British Captain Charles Roberts attacked Fort Mackinac.
 Roberts came from Fort St. Joseph and landed on the north end of Mackinac Island, 2 mi from the fort.
 The British removed the village inhabitants from their homes and trained their two 6-pounder iron cannons at the fort.
 The Americans, under Lieutenant Hanks, were taken by surprise and Hanks perceived his garrison was badly outnumbered.
 The officers and men under Roberts numbered about two hundred (including 180 Canadians); a few hundred Native Americans of various tribes supported him.

 Fearing that the Native Americans on the British side would massacre his men and allies, Lieutenant Hanks accepted the British offer of surrender without a fight.
 The British paroled the American forces, essentially allowing them to go free after swearing to not take up arms in the war again.
 They made the island inhabitants swear an oath of allegiance as subjects of the United Kingdom.